Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Introduction

 \section{Introduction}

-Given a query image of a pedestrian, re-identification (re-ID) is to identify the person from a different cameras without overlapping fields of view.
+Given a query image of a person, re-identification is to identify the person from different cameras without overlapping fields of view.
 Due to complicated and variable conditions such as person posture, camera view, and low resolution, person re-ID still encounters great challenges.
-Currently, existing person re-ID approaches mainly contains two aspects: traditional algorithms and deep learning-based algorithms.
+Currently, existing person re-ID approaches mainly contain two aspects: traditional algorithms and deep learning-based algorithms.
 Most traditional person re-ID approaches are mainly based on hand-craft features, which cannot adapt well to complex scenarios with a large amount of data.
-Recently, numerous deep learning based algorithms have been presented and greatly improved re-ID performance.
-Different from traditional methods, deep learning approaches can extract highly discriminative image features and learn more accurate similarity measurements.
+Recently, numerous deep learning based algorithms have been presented and greatly improved the performance of re-ID.
+Different from traditional methods, deep learning approaches can extract highly discriminative image features and learn more accurate similarity measurements by building multi-layer models with nonlinear characteristics.

 Although deep learning based person re-ID algorithms have received increasing explorations~\cite{8,21,34,39,56}, it is still very difficult to effectively apply them to real scenes.
 Prevailing algorithms are usually designed based on the manually annotated datasets, which provide accurate pedestrian detection bounding boxes.
-However, in practice, the fuzzy and misaligned bounding boxes, detected automatically often appear and seriously degrade the performance of existing algorithms (as shown in Figure~\ref{fig:1} (a)).
-In addition, due to some limitations of the deep models, some discriminative features will be lost with the deepening of the network, it is difficult to apply them in practice.
+However, in practice, the automatically detected bounding boxes are usually blurred and misaligned, which seriously degrade the performances of existing re-ID algorithms (as shown in Figure~\ref{fig:1} (a)).
+Besides, due to some limitations of the deep models, some discriminative features will be lost with the deepening of the network, which brings difficulty to practical applications.